ON THIS PAGE: You will learn about the different ways doctors use to treat people with a brain tumor. To see other pages, use the menu.

 Some types of brain tumors grow rapidly; other tumors grow slowly.
 Considering all these factors, your doctor will talk with you about how soon treatment should start after diagnosis.

 Treatment options include those described below, such as surgery, radiation therapy, and chemotherapy.
 Your care plan may also include treatment for symptoms and side effects, an important part of your medical care.

-However, research in the past two decades has helped to significantly lengthen the lives of people with brain tumors.
+However, research in the past 20 years has helped to significantly lengthen the lives of people with brain tumors.
 More refined surgeries, a better understanding of the types of tumors that respond to chemotherapy, and more targeted delivery of radiation therapy have lengthened lives and improved the quality of life for many people diagnosed with a brain tumor.

 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.